SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 Good to know: When the *Race.settings* file is changed while Jona is already active, the updated settings will be imported into the active session.
 This is useful during Practice, Qualification or even Endurance Race sessions.
 And, if you click on the blue label of the dialog title, this documentation will be opened in your browser.

 Beside the session respectively race specific settings described in the previous sections, the general behaviour of the Virtual Race Engineer can be customized using the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-race-engineer).

+#### Tab *Strategy*

+(*)

 ### The pitstop